 Are you looking for banh mi near me?

-Banh Mi or Bánh mì to give it the correct tones is the Vietnamese word for bread!
+Bánh mì (to give it the dish its correct tones) is the Vietnamese word for bread!
 I remember this quite well from when I was learning Vietnamese, as to our class it sounded much more like “bang me”.
 Sadly this and the word for chicken are the only two words that I can remember…….

-In Vietnamese cuisine though banh mi means a short baguette with thin, crisp crust that is split lengthwise and filled with a whole heap of savory goodness.
-Banh Mi is the ultimate in fusion cuisine, a French Baguette filled with great Vietnamese ingredients.
+In Vietnamese cuisine though banh mi means a short baguette with thin, crisp crust that is split lengthwise and filled with a whole heap of savory goodness. banh mi is the ultimate in fusion cuisine, a French Baguette filled with great Vietnamese ingredients.
 A Vietnamese sandwich if you will!
+In Cambodia it is known as num pang.

 History of Banh Mi